SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

 \subsubsection{Effect of Site-Invariant Learning}

-Taking Site 5 as an example, Table~\ref{tab:ablation} shows that the combination of the gradient reversal layer and the site classifier increases the Dice coefficient from 0.4396 to 0.4766 for the baseline U-net and from 0.4695 to 0.4946 for the baseline U-net with data augmentation, demonstrating that the gradient reversal layer contributes to learning site-invariant representations for improving generalization to unseen sites.
+Taking Site 5 as an example, Table~\ref{tab:ablation} shows that the site classifier with a gradient reversal layer increases the Dice coefficient from 0.4396 to 0.4766 for the baseline U-net, and from 0.4695 to 0.4946 for the baseline U-net with data augmentation.
+Thus, the gradient reversal layer contributes to learning site-invariant representations for improving generalization to unseen sites.
 We repeat the same training process five times and display the averaged training curves with a standard deviation as error bound in Fig.~\ref{fig:training}, which shows that the model converges well.
-More importantly, the accuracy of the site classifier reaches approximately 0.14---very close to an ideal random guess ($\tfrac{1}{8}=0.125$)---which highlights that the site classifier cannot identify which site the sample comes from, leading to site-invariant learning.
+More importantly, the accuracy of the site classifier reaches approximately 0.14---close to an ideal random guess ($\tfrac{1}{8}=0.125$).
+The site classifier cannot identify which site the sample comes from, contributing to site-invariant learning.